 Has COVID-19 created a new stay-home economy?
 The research shows customers won't soon return to the lives they knew pre-pandemic.
 Fifty-eight percent of customers say they'll continue to avoid crowds after the pandemic is over, 52% will avoid travel, and 46% will spend less time inside stores.
 These changes signal a once-in-a-generation disruption to healthcare, travel, events, retail, transportation, tech, and many more industries.
 People are not just avoiding physical places; they are also adopting new digital solutions at historic rates.
 A COVID-19 study from McKinsey found significant uptake of digital channels by first-time users in banking (41% growth), entertainment (60% growth), grocery (100%+ growth), and apparel (42% growth).
-It also found that 3 in 4 people using digital channels for the first time say they will continue to use them even once things return to "normal."1 even after the COVID-19 pandemic has passed?
-Source: Sinch
+It also found that 3 in 4 people using digital channels for the first time say they will continue to use them even once things return to "normal."
+Post-pandemic behavior changes People say that even after the pandemic is over, they will continue to limit their activities and movement.